Barcelona Metro Map

 Line 1 operates between Hospital de Bellvitge station, within the municipality of L’Hospitalet de Llobregat, and Fondo station, located in Santa Coloma de Gramenet.
 It is the Red Line on the map, and often shortened to L1.

-Line 2 runs from Paral·lel station, in Sants-Montjuïc district, to Badalona Pompeu Fabra, in the municipality of Badalona.
-Line 2, or L2, is also known as the Purple Line.
+L2, or Line 2 runs from Paral·lel station, in Sants-Montjuïc district, to Badalona Pompeu Fabra, in the municipality of Badalona.
+It is also known as the Purple Line.

 Line 3 runs between Zona Universitària station, in Les Corts district, and Trinitat Nova, in the district of Nou Barris.
 The Line 3 is represented on the subway map wih the green color it is also known as L3.

-Line 4 operates from Trinitat Nova station to La Pau, within the Sant Martí district.
-Also known as L4, it is the Yellow Line on the metro map.
+L4 or Line 4 operates from Trinitat Nova station to La Pau, within the Sant Martí district.
+It is the Yellow Line on the metro map.

 Line 5 operates between Cornellà Centre and Vall d’Hebron stations.
 Line 5, or L5, is also known as the Blue Line.